astropy/astropy/docs/nddata/index.rst

 value of `False` indicates a valid value.

-Similarly, attributes are available to store generic meta-data, flags, and errors, and the `~astropy.nddata.nddata.NDData` class includes methods to combine datasets with arithmetic operations (which include error propagation).
+Similarly, attributes are available to store generic meta-data, flags, and uncertainties, and the `~astropy.nddata.nddata.NDData` class includes methods to combine datasets with arithmetic operations (which include uncertainties propagation).
 These are described in :doc:`nddata`.

 Using `nddata`